 There are several tutoring resources available to all Emmanuel College students; all are free of charge.
 The Academic Resource Center has professional tutors available for learning, time management, math and writing.
 Students can also sign up for a peer tutor in most of the core courses.

 Will it prejudice my case, or help my case, to inform Admissions that I have a disability?

 The Admission's staff will evaluate your application the same way it evaluates all applications.
 The staff wants to admit students who will be successful at Emmanuel College.
 They will evaluate your chances of success on the basis of information about your high school academic performance, SAT's, essay and school activities.
 For additional information about the college's admission procedures, please contact the Admission Office.
-Documentation of your disability should be sent separately to the Director of Disability Support Services.
+Documentation of your disability should be sent separately to the Assistant Director of Disability Support Services.

 What are the most important factors for a student with a disability succeeding in college?